cgustave/netcontrol/netcontrol/ssh/README.md

      |      ### <date_time> : <Mark> ###
      |
      |  trace_open(self, filename='tracefile.log')
+     |      Activates file tracing
+     |      Record tracefile name
+     |      Does not open the tracefile, each write will open and closed it
+     |      This is needed to make sure all data is flushed in realtime
      |      Opens an output file to copy all commands output
      |      This file could be used for command post-processing
      |
      |  trace_write(self, line)
-     |      Writes a line in the trace file
+     |      Writes a line in the trace file :
-     |      Tracefile should have been previously opened
+     |      Opens tracefile, write and close
      |
      |  ----------------------------------------------------------------------
      |  Data descriptors defined here: